The

 minimum_calculation_value: number;

-indicates minimum pixel value.
+indicates the minimum pixel value.

 maximum_calculation_value: number;

-indicates maximum pixel value.
+indicates the maximum pixel value.

 statistics: IStatisticsArguments;